GuillemTools/UDebugPanel/DOCUMENTATION.md

 6. That's it.
 Everything is set up for using your new debug action.
 > [!NOTE]
 > You can see an example of a custom widget at the example scene DebugPanel.CustomWidgets.

+### Creating more popups
+> [!NOTE]
+> You can see an example of how to create custom popups on DebugPanel.CustomPopups.